SheelaQueen/AdminBot-TheZ/README.md

-**ZygnalBot – The Signal You’ve Been Waiting For.**
+**ZygnalBot – The Ecosystem of Innovation.**
-> We aim to destroy paywalls, bring knowledge to everyone, and deliver precision—all powered by Germany.
+> Breaking barriers, unlocking knowledge, and delivering precision—powered by TheHolyOneZ.

 ---
 NOTE: ZygnalBot is for Self hosting!